owendrummond6/Portfolio/README.md

 ####
 ####

-Thank you for visiting my portfolio!
+Thank you very much for visiting my portfolio!
 I look forward to hearing from you!

 ##### - Owen